-Peanuts are a valuable cash crop for small farmers in Haiti, however despite ideal growing conditions, productivity and yields in the sector remain low.
+Peanuts are a valuable cash crop for small farmers in Haiti, but – despite ideal growing conditions – productivity and yields in the sector remain low.
 TechnoServe, in partnership with Abbott Foundation and the W.K.
-Kellogg Foundation, is looking to help over 2,000 smallholder peanut farmers improve their incomes by 200 percent and increase peanut yields by 100 percent.
-The three year program also seeks to decrease overall production and distribution costs by making appropriate market linkages.
-Additionally, the program intends to help establish approximately 100 self‐sufficient and sustainable small and micro entrepreneurs resulting in a more inclusive, profitable and competitive peanut value chain.
-TechnoServe is also working to link farmers with key domestic buyers, including new ready-to-use therapeutic food processing facilities, which will benefit from having a stable domestic supply of peanuts.
-By the end of 2015 the program had over 1,380 farmers benefiting from the training sessions, with income increase of over 90 percent.
+Kellogg Foundation, supported over 2,000 smallholder peanut farmers to improve their incomes and increase their peanut yields.
+The three-year program also decreased overall production and distribution costs by making appropriate market linkages.
+Additionally, the program helped establish a dozen self‐sufficient and sustainable small- and micro-entrepreneurs, resulting in a more inclusive, profitable, and competitive peanut value chain.
+TechnoServe also worked to link farmers with key domestic buyers, including new ready-to-use therapeutic food processing facilities, which will benefit from having a stable domestic supply of peanuts.
+By the end of the project, TechnoServe trained 2,000 farmers, helping them to increase their incomes by 34 percent after boosting their yields by 10 percent.